Panoráma.sk

 • Lighting: Whole day

 When you travel around Slovakia by car don't forget to drive cautiously.
 Take special notice of the traffic signs.
 In many causes they are not as obvious as you are used to in other countries.
-Pay the attention to the other drivers as well.
+Pay the attention to other drivers as well.

 Children under 12 years can't sit in the front.